wavemaker/docs/learn/how-tos/building-pwa-app.md

 Currently, the follwoing features are implemented in WaveMaker; that includes:

 - Add to the home screen
-- Offline capabilities
+- Offline capabilities - storing of application code on mobile

 ### Prerequisites

 You must enable SSL and deploy the application using a secure connection to work with PWA features.
+When developing your application in WaveMaker goto Security dialog and enable SSL.
+Then make sure you deploy the application on a domain with a valid SSL certificate.

 ## Steps to Enable PWA Capabilities

+This feature is under active developement and hence to enable it you need to turn the feature flag on per project.
 Create a project, add the PWA flag, and set the value as “true”.
-For example, `app.pwa.enabled=true` from the properties file.
+For example, `app.pwa.enabled=true` from the corresponding profile properties file.

 - The default behavior of the PWA feature is disabled.
 Therefore, if the PWA flag is not set or not available, it is considered disabled.